 Alex specialises in children and finance law, particularly cases with an international element.

-He has appeared in four UK Supreme Court cases about family law over the past couple of years, including the Family Law Awards: Case of the Year (2020).
+Alex has appeared in five UK Supreme Court cases about family law over the past couple of years, including the Family Law Awards: Case of the Year.
+He is also instructed in the European Court of Human Rights and the Inter-American Court of Human Rights.

 He completed the GDL (distinction) and the BPTC (outstanding) at the City Law School, London, where he won the Everard Van Heyden prize.